The Straight Story on Air-Powered Projectile Motion

 Laser pointers can be used to show many properties of light.
 You can show reflection and refraction with lenses and mirrors.
 You can show how color is absorbed.
 We believe that they can and should be used in the science classroom for light demonstrations.
 Yes, you do need to be careful with them.
 Don’t shine them in anyone’s eyes.
 Make sure that the principal knows what you are doing.
 Here are some fun activities to teach about light:

-*To make this easier, try our new Laser Pointer Tripod.
+To make this easier, try our new Adjustable Laser Stand.
 It holds a standard pen-style laser pointer.
 It adjusts to almost any angle and will hold the button on.
-It even comes with a Velcro® strap to attach it to a steady object.
+It even comes with a Velcro® strap to attach it to a steady object like a ring stand.

 When I was teaching, this was my favorite quiz of the year.
 This would happen after we covered the force and motion chapters.
 Warner Brothers does not seem to keep any particular video selling for long.
 I used "Crash Course" which can be found on eBay still.
 There are some new tapes out there such as "Scrapes of Wrath" at Amazon.com or your local discount merchant.
 I haven't seen that one, but I would think it would work.
 The basic premise is that the students have to identify and explain impossibilities.